cqse/teamscale-sap-abap-connector/README.md

 **Optional, alternatively an appropriate role can be defined manually, see [section *Authorizations for SAP Teamscale User* in the Teamscale documentation](https://docs.teamscale.com/tutorial/sap-integration/#authorizations-for-sap-teamscale-user).**

-**CQIK900945** (files deletion/K900945.CQI / deletion/R900945.CQI)
-This is the removal transport for the Teamscale Connector for SAP Netweaver ABAP.
-It removes all objects in the `/CQSE/` namespace and its subpackages.

 ## Installation
 For transport, place the K* files in the 'cofiles' and  the R* files in the 'data' directories within the transdir of your host machine (typically